Keeping Track of Your Money

 Track Investments In Investment Accounts

-This is similar to the table above.
+This is similar to the ‘Bank Accounts’ table.
 I input the investment name on the left and the current value (eg. share price x number of shares).
-The ‘Totals’ section, interactive bar chart and line graph also automatically update.
+The ‘Totals’ section and a number of graphs automatically populate.

 Keep Track Of Total Assets

 I do not have to manually input data to this section.
 Instead, I have setup the spreadsheet so it carries over the totals from the ‘Bank Account’ and ‘Investment’ sections.
-The table automatically calculates the monthly profit/loss for my bank accounts and investments to let me know if my balances are increasing or decreasing.
+The table automatically calculates the monthly profit/loss for my bank accounts and investments so I can check increases/decreases in my net worth.

 Profit/Loss (P/L) is determined by taking the total from one month (eg. June) and subtracting the total from the previous month.
 If the difference is positive, the assets have increased in value (profit).
 If it is negative, the assets have decreased in value (loss).
 The ‘Total P/L’ takes into account the P/L from my bank accounts and investments combined.